Infant-Neuromotor-Control-Lab/pa-calc/README.md

 # pa-calc
 Collection of tools to compute physical activity intensity levels in infants using accelerometers.

-Versions:
+Included:
-- python-gui: Needs python and relevant python libraries installed
+- python-gui: Compute physical activity intensity levels, needs python and relevant python libraries installed
-- windows-x64: Executable application for Windows running on Intel 64-bit processors [download link] *under development*
-- macos-x64: Executable application for MacOS running on Intel 64-bit processors [download link] *under development*
-- macos-aarch64: Executable application for MacOS running on Apple Silicon processors [download link] *under development*
+- helper-tools (under development): collection of tools to prepare your sensor files to a format usable by python-gui

 **Notice: We are in the process of updating the code.**

-Library requirements for those running it on Python:
+Python library prerequisites:
 - pillow version 9.2.0 or higher
 - numpy version 1.23.3 or higher
 - pytz version 2022.1 or higher